Did you know most underage teens get their alcohol from home? Its a sobering statistic as April marks the official start of Alcohol Awareness Month.

 Research shows a 16-year old is more likely to die from an alcohol-related problem than any other cause.
 Still, some teens choose to drink alcohol for a variety of reasons, such as boredom, curiosity, or just because it seems like everyone else is doing it.

 Unfortunately, many teens are unaware of the dangers of drunk driving and may choose to operate a vehicle while impaired by alcohol.
-If you have been injured or lost someone you love in an accident caused by a drunk driver, an accomplished personal injury attorney in Tulsa may be able to help you recover compenastion for your loss.
+If you have been injured or lost someone you love in an accident caused by a drunk driver, an accomplished personal injury lawyer in Tulsa may be able to help you recover compensation for your loss.
 Contact us today to get started.